New Energy Ventures

 - Blending hydrogen into our existing transmission lines

 Renewable Power Generation and Transmission – Our Renewable Power Generation and Transmission Program explores how we could apply our experience building and operating critical natural gas infrastructure to the clean power space.
-As our participation in the power segment grows with our solar program, we will explore synergies including Onshore and Offshore Power Transmission.
+As our participation in the power segment grows with our Solar + Storage program, we will explore synergies including Onshore and Offshore Power Transmission.
 Williams has a long history of success both onshore and in the Gulf of Mexico.
 Our in-house engineering, operations, commercial and regulatory resources create an opportunity to connect offshore clean energy supplies to onshore networks.
 We will explore reusing existing offshore platforms and infrastructure for clean energy production.

 Other projects include potential CCUS hubs with multiple partners working together to gather CO2 emissions at scale.
 Due to the immense capital investment required and the complex nature of carbon capture project execution, CCUS hubs are the primary approach to achieve economies of scale and meaningful emissions reductions.

 Our blue hydrogen hub scoping initiative includes exploring the possibility of producing and transporting large volumes of hydrogen created from natural gas with carbon capture and storage or use.

 - Carbon Markets – Our Carbon Markets Program will build our knowledge and capabilities in environmental markets.
 To improve carbon reduction efficiency, we will optimize environmental credits, including Renewable Energy Certificate (RECs) from solar, Renewable Identification Number (RINs) from RNG and carbon offsets generated from our own carbon reduction activities.
 As we advance our projects, we will use the environmental attributes for our own carbon reduction goals or sell the environmental attributes to generate returns and help our customers reduce their emissions.